-I certify for the: that this case meets the case assignment criteria, described in King County LCR 82(e) Seattle Area, defined as All of King County north of Interstate 90 and including all of the Interstate 90 right-of-way; all of the cities of Seattle, Mercer Island, Bellevue, Issaquah and North Bend; and all of Vashon and Maury Islands.
+I certify that this case meets the case assignme for the: ent criteria, described in King County LCR 82(e),

+Seattle Area, defined as

+All of King County north of Interstate 90 and including all of the Interstate 90 right-of-way; all of the cities of Seattle, Mercer Island, Bellevue, Issaquah ar North Bend; and all of Vashon and Maury Islands.

 Kent Area, defined as

-All of King County south of Interstate 90 except those areas included in the Seattle Case Assignment Area.
+All of King County south of Inters Seattle Case Assignment Area. state 90 except those areas included in the

-Signature of Petitioner/Plaintiff or Date
+Signature of Petitioner/Plaintiff Date

+or

-Signature of Attorney for Petitioner/Plaintiff Date
+Signature of Attorney for Date

+Petitioner/Plaintiff

 WSBA Number